 Don't forget to take along your camera to capture the scenic waterfalls on film.
-The best-known falls are Horsetail Falls and Bridal Veil Falls.
+The best-known falls are Horsetail Falls and Bridal Veil Falls, though there are many others in the canyon, including Rudleston Falls.

 How To Get There